New Acoustic Music

 Dave, with violinist Darol Anger, formed the Turtle Island String Quartet, of which he is still a member.
 John is still a very active musician in the San Francisco Bay Area, and, as a studio guy, has played on a great many albums, including "Skylarking" by XTC.
 Sharon is also active as a Bay Area musician as well as the author of a quite successful series of cookbooks entitled "Menus & Music."
 Ken still plays music in the Bay Area.

 After getting married in 1988, Tim returned to college to get a degree in composition.
 After graduating in 1992, he got interested in Chaos Theory, which led (don't ask) to an interest in the fiction of Thomas Pynchon, which (when the WWW came into being) led to his building a very large website exploring Pynchon's works, which resulted in his having a pretty fun and profitable career in Web development.
-His business is called HyperArts, and he currently works closely with graphic designer extraordinaire Michael Cronan, who designed the TWG's second album.
+His business is called HyperArts Web Design, and he worked closely with the late great graphic designer Michael Cronan, who designed the TWG's second album.